peterosterlund2/droidfish/README.md

   left/right half of the app title bar.

 * To play a move on the board first tap the piece to move, then tap the destination square.
+Alternatively, touch the piece to move, drag it to the destination square and release the piece.
 For pawn promotion moves a context menu is opened that lets the user select the piece to promote to.
 For castling moves, first tap on the king and then tap on the king destination square.
 The rook is moved automatically.
   **Note!** Castling is only allowed if the king and rook have not previously been moved.
 When setting up a position manually (see below), make sure to also set the castling right flags appropriately.